section-engineering-education/engineering-education/articles/nginx-reverse-proxy/index.md

 Make sure to change the domain name to your domain.
 For a SSL Certificate and Key, you can obtain them from your SSL provider.

-If you don't have one, Use this free service [LetsEncrypt](https://letsencrypt.org/).
+If you don't have one, use this free service [LetsEncrypt](https://letsencrypt.org/).

-Follow their documentation to get Free SSL instantly!
+Follow their documentation to get free SSL instantly!

 ### Step 4 - Save and Restart
 After editing, save your changes.
 Use the `sudo nginx -t` command to test your changes before actually reloading NGINX.
 It is good practice do this to make sure your server won't crash if there were any errors in your config file.

 Once you get a message that the test is successful, you can go ahead and restart NGINX.
-Use this command ```sudo nginx -s reload``` to restart NGINX.
+Use this command `sudo nginx -s reload` to restart NGINX.

 Open the browser and enter the URLs to find your applications running on the corresponding URLs configured.

-For the above example, the URLs are
+For the example above, the URLs are:
 - client.localhost
 - server.localhost